StephenOTT/GitHub-Reminders/README.md

 6. The Sinatra app will provide the ability to view your scheduled reminders for each repo/issue queue and a set number of "completed" reminders.

 7. MailGun.com Email API is being used to send emails.
 The code has been designed to be agnostic of the specific email service.

+## Features to be built

+1. Once hook is added to the repo, any user can signup and receive notifications